Flags in language selectors: Why they may hurt UX in 2025

 Pros: Flags are seen instantly

-Without flags as a language indicator, it can more difficult to figure out the placement of the language selector.
-The flag icons are immediately associated with the option to select languages, so that when the user sees the flag, they immediately know where they can change the language on the site.
+Without flags as indicators, it can be more difficult to find the language selector.
+The flag icons are immediately associated with the option to select languages, so when the users see the flag, they immediately know where they can change the language on the site.
 Flag icons are more visual than the language name or code in written form.

-Using flags is a compact and efficient way to represent multiple languages, especially on websites or software interfaces where space is limited.
+Flags offer a compact, efficient way to represent multiple languages, especially on websites or software interfaces where space is limited.
 A little round or rectangular icon will tell the user which language they are choosing and show all the languages available.

 Cons: Flags can cause misrepresentation